 Under “My Fields” you can add your fields by clicking on the “+Add Fields” button.
 When you click on the “Draw” button you can draw your field by clicking at the corner points of your field.
 When you are ready you click on “Save”.
-Then you will be asked to provide for each field that you drawed the local field name and the variety.
+Then you will be asked to provide for each field that you drawed the local field name, the crop type and variety.

 Currently only .kml and .shp files are supported with coordinates in lon/lat (EPSG:4326 / WGS 84).
 The .shp files together with the .shx, .dbf and .prj files have to be zipped prior to upload.

 The satellite images that are used as background for drawing are satellite images from previous years.
 In the meantime the field borders may have changed.
 We therefore suggest to load the most recent greenness map for your field (via the “greenness” button) and edit the field borders so that they correspond with the field borders on the greenness map.
 Otherwise the greenness graph will not only represent the result of your field but also a part of the neighbouring field(s).

 Wherever you see your fields depicted on a map you can change the borders of the field simply by clicking at the field and selecting “Edit border”.
 We advise you to use the greenness map of the current season to check the field borders, especially when you selected them from an exising parcel map or when you drew them using an older satellite image.
 You can start changing the borders by clicking on that part of the border where you want to make changes.
 A point will appear.
 You can now drag this point to the right location.
 When you are ready you can save the edits by clicking on Save.